Frank Russell, 2nd Earl Russell: Labour politician and death (1921–1931)

 Russell's main accomplishment in the Transport position was steering the Road Traffic Act 1930 through the House of Lords.
 This abolished the 20 mph speed limit that had been in place for motor cars since 1893, but also required compulsory insurance and set a minimum driving age, as well as legislating against dangerous driving.
 Having served on the Royal Commission on Lunacy, Russell introduced what became the Mental Treatment Act 1930, allowing voluntary admission to psychiatric facilities and permitting a local authority to establish mental health outpatient clinics.

 Russell was promoted to Under-Secretary of State for India under William Wedgwood Benn.
-He began his tenure by stating that Indian independence was "at this moment impossible", something which although quickly retracted, Nehru concluded was the true attitude of the British government.
+He began his tenure by stating that Indian independence was "at this moment impossible", something which although quickly retracted, Jawaharlal Nehru concluded was the true attitude of the British government.
 He worked hard to overcome the gaffe, and was a delegate to the First Round Table Conference (1930–1931).
 As one of Labour's few representatives in the Lords, he was often called upon to steer legislation having nothing to do with his portfolio.
 In February 1931, he took a holiday on the Riviera, where he suffered from influenza.
 Still recovering from this, he died at his hotel in Marseille on 3 March 1931, the day before he was supposed to depart for home.
 He was cremated there, and his ashes were scattered in the gardens of his former home, Telegraph House.

 The prime minister, MacDonald, stated, "He was one of the most charming men I have ever met and behind his charm of manner was a really very great intelligence.
 He was a most valuable colleague both in making preparations for the round-table conference and in helping us to study and master the problems involved, and then in making the conference a success."
 Benn regretted Russell's death "not only because it deprives the India office of a distinguished political figure but because of the personal loss of a brilliant, kindly friend".